NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 $x \ll y < z$

-from where you can see that grouping variables inside braces induces a graded type ordering, as discussed in Section
-\ref{Orderings}. `NCPoly`s constructed from different orderings cannot be combined.
+from where you can see that grouping variables inside braces induces a graded type ordering, as discussed in [Noncommutative Gröbner Basis](#NCGB). `NCPoly`s constructed from different orderings cannot be combined.

 There is also a special constructor for monomials.
 For example